vain0x/milone-lang/README.md

 ## See Also

-This project is inpired with [rui314/9cc\: A Small C Compiler](https://github.com/rui314/9cc).
+This project is inspired with [rui314/9cc\: A Small C Compiler](https://github.com/rui314/9cc).